morrownr/8821cu-20210916/README.md

 support and keep it current.

-Note: Android is not supported but I will support Android developers if they want to merge and keep current the required support (most like just instructions about how to compile and maybe a modification or two to Makefile).
+Note: Android is not supported but I will support Android developers if they want to merge and keep current the required support (most likely just instructions about how to compile and maybe a modification or two to Makefile).